NIST-MNI/patch_morphology/README.md

 ### Grading
-All grading tools and scripts require library of labelled samples, which should be obtained **independently**.
+All grading tools and scripts require library of labelled samples.

 Similar to segmetnation tool, grading require library of presegmented examples ```$train``` and optionally search radius and patch radius
 Training examples are referenced in a comma separated file in the format: ```<image.mnc>,<labels.mnc>,<grading>``` Two training libraries can be provided , which are both loaded (and optionally each is used independently for pre-selection)